ayusc/mywhatsappbot/README.md

 | `OCR_SPACE_API_KEY`    | String  | Required for the .ocr command.
 Obtain it from https://ocr.space               | Yes       |
 | `RMBG_API_KEY`    | String  | Required for the .rmbg command.
 Obtain it from https://www.remove.bg               | Yes       |

 ## Deploying

-After you have done all the above steps go to your Github Actions, then select the "Whatsapp Bot" workflow and run it.
-At the Run Bot step you will be provided a QR for first time login.
-You need to scan the QR code with your mobile device.
-Please zoom out your page to 50% to properly scan the QR.
 After logged in the userbot is ready to use and the session is successfully saved to your MongoDB Cluster.

-### Note

-The Github Action workflow cannot run endlessly (it can run for maximum 6 hours) so the userbot will Cancel the workflow automatically after 5 hours and dispatch a new one immediately.
-So the bot will be down for some time.
-It usually takes 4-5 mins for the bot to be back again.

 # Trobleshooting

-In rare circumstances the userbot may crash due to session zip corruption in that case you need to manually drop the database which contains the RemoteAuth session files and after that you can again login via QR (from git actions)
+In rare circumstances the userbot may crash due to session file corruption in that case you need to manually drop the database which contains the whatsapp session files and after that you can again login via QR from koyeb logs